 On one online site, some people who went to the L&F were talking about a L&F reunion.
 That’s probably not a good idea.
 A reunion is best left online.
 Why?
 Well, for many reasons: From what I’ve seen and read, the District is nothing like it was in the late 1970s.
 (Disappointment) The L&F is not even there now.
 (Disappointment) As you can see from the Google map, that area has luxury condos (Dahling) and offices now.
 It seems that the District is like every other city in The Cesspool/Imperialistic Empire with this obsession over “Luxury Designer Condos” (Dahling) for the bougi/wealthy.
 I had read that the L&F had been torn down to make room for a sports stadium, but that’s not the case from what I can see.
 Someone who lives a few blocks from there wrote in a comment what I’ve already said: the area is now condos and offices.
 Who would have thought that would happen to SE DC?
 But back to why a reunion is not a good idea: Everyone who would go to the reunion is 40+ years older now and won’t look anything like they did in the late 1970s, that’s if anyone who goes to the reunion had even met each other or knew each other back then.
 These are just random people talking about a reunion.
 So no one really knows anyone other than from casual on-line conversations and sharing memories of the L&F. There may be some people who would go to the reunion who have stayed close over the 40 years, but I suspect not many.
 Then there’s the price of round-trip airfare to the District, all of that Homeland Insecurity bull shit there (“terror! terror! terror!
 Stay afraid of your own fucking shadow!), the cost of a hotel, the cost of food and other costs.
 This is all adding up to be quite a lot of dinero/money and for what?
 I think the experience might be a disappointment, and that’s why I wouldn’t go.
 Not that I could afford to go anyway.
 I would prefer to stay with the memories I have because those memories can not be reenacted at a reunion because too many things/factors are different now.
 And the people that I went to the L&F with are dead (Charles and Michael, and maybe others).
 The only thing that would be the same from that era would be the 1970s disco music played at the reunion, and that’s about it that I can think of.
 I think the question, “and who are you?” might be a common question heard at this reunion, should it ever take place.
 Because on the surface, the only thing in common that the people at the reunion would have is that they are Queer, went to the L&F and their shared interests in the music played and in the bar which is no longer there.
 Everyone could go to the address of where the L&F was, but it may be better to just look at it from the map I’ve linked to online.
 I can hear the taxi company employees asking, “What are all these people doing out there in front of our building?
 Do they need a taxi?” (depending upon how many showed up at this reunion).
 And then if the reunion people tell them why they’re there, they might be nicely received or they could possibly be subjected to some anti-gay comments (one never knows!), and that would certainly fuck up any good feelings about the reunion.
 I think it’s best to keep the reunion online.

-My last days living in the District before moving to San Francisco were mostly spent at the Fraternity House, a new Queer bar that opened near Dupont Circle.
-Our little group started going there because it was much more convenient to get to from where we lived than the L&F. The Fraternity House was not a dance bar, unfortunately, and was much smaller than the L&F. It was a stand-around type bar.
+My last days living in DC before moving to San Francisco were mostly spent at the Fraternity House, a new Queer bar that opened near Dupont Circle.
+Our little group started going there because it was much easier to get to from where we lived than the L&F. I lived near Washington Circle (Foggy Bottom/GW University) and Charles lived near Thomas Circle.
+The Fraternity House was not a dance bar, unfortunately, and was much smaller than the L&F. It was a stand-around type bar.
 It was in business for decades.
 I hear that today what used to be the Fraternity House is now a single-family home.
 WTF?

 At that time (the disco era), it was all about the music, dancing, being with amigos and meeting people.
 At least for us it was not about drinking and getting drunk the way it seems to be today where the drug alcohol is the priority along with “partying” with meth.
 We all stayed in really good shape from dancing.
 We didn’t need to spend outrageous amounts of dinero/money on gym memberships to stay in shape.
 We stayed in shape aerobically by dancing and we enjoyed ourselves.